ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Flatten Map

 The method `-flattenMap:` allows to transform values passed from the flattened signal.
-Consider it a shorthand for `-map:` followed by `-flatten`.
+Consider it a shorthand for `-map:` followed by `-flatten`:

 ```objective-c
 RACSignal *flattenMapSignal = [signalsSignal flattenMap:^RACStream *(RACStream *s) {